dnsghd49/JS-Jacks-Paint/README.md

 # JS-Jacks-Paint

-Please review the V1 branch
+Please check the 'V1' branch for my changes